UI Browser 2.9.0

 UI Browser helps you to explore, manipulate, and monitor the user interface of most macOS applications running on your computer.
 With the push of a button, it also generates AppleScript statements to control any application using GUI Scripting, even applications that are not otherwise scriptable.
 No other utility provides all of the information you need in order to write scripts using GUI Scripting.

-Version 2.8.0 of UI Browser adds support for new Accessibility features introduced in macOS Mojave 10.14.
-It also incorporates new PFAssistive Framework 3.9.0 and PFEventTaps Framework 1.6.0.
-UI Browser now requires OS X Yosemite 10.10 or later.
+Version 2.9.0 of UI Browser adds support for new Accessibility features introduced by Apple in macOS Catalina 10.15.
+UI Browser requires OS X Yosemite 10.10 or later.

-- UI Browser now uses the current "Highlight color" setting in System Preferences to highlight the target UI element when running in Highlight mode.
+- UI Browser now automatically highlights the target application's UI element under the cursor when in Screen Reader mode.